SimianQuant/spireissuead/README.md

 Spire Issues - Algorithmic Differentiation
 ===

+This is the companion library for this [blogpost](https://simianquant.com/blog/spirealgorithmicdifferentiation/).

 [Spire](https://github.com/typelevel/spire) supports forward more algorithmic differentiation by providing an implementation of dual numbers in the `spire.math.Jet` class and associated typeclasses.
 The implementation has several design and performance issues.
 This project illustrates some of the design issues of the library, specifically:

 1. Jets are not immutable.
 This breaks referential transparency and makes maps/sets unstable.